Add Container Images for Tanzu Deployments

 Step 7: Add the Artifact Source to the Harness Service

-The artifact source for your Harness Service is taken from one of the Artifact Servers that are compatible with PCF.
+The artifact source for your Harness Service is taken from one of the Artifact Servers that are compatible with TAS.
 For example, an AWS S3 artifact source.

 - AWS S3